matomo-org/developer-documentation/docs/3.x/tagmanager/javascript-api-reference.md

 * `TagManager.THROW_ERRORS` - A boolean which defines whether errors should be thrown or only logged.
 * `TagManager.throwError(message)` - A function which will log an error to the console and throw an error if `TagManager.THROW_ERRORS` is enabled.
 Throwing an error may stop the execution of the container so it should be only thrown when really needed.
 Most of the times, you may instead want to call `Debug.error()` which only logs an error to the console.
 * `TagManager.addContainer(container)` - Adds an entire new container and runs it.
 This is usually only needed by the core platform itself.
-* `TagManager.addContainer(container)` - Adds an entire new container and runs it.
-This is usually only needed by the core platform itself.

 ### `TagManager.dataLayer`